Ziwi01/proveasio/README.md

 ## Roles overview

-There are 3 essential roles:
+There are 2 essential roles:

-- software - installs various packages, tools etc.
+- software - installs everything that needs to be installed
-- dev - install development-related software (language managers etc.)
-- config - configures all that needs to be configured
+- config - configures everything that needs to be configured

 Each role has their main configuration in `ansible/roles/<role>/vars/main.yml`.
 Also, their tasks are gathered in `ansible/roles/<role>/tasks/main.yml`.
 It is good idea to take a peek on all the .yml files in `tasks/` directories also.
 For detailed description of how do those things work together, see [Usages.md](#Usages.md).
 To override any variable(s), please use `ansible/vars/overrides.yml`.

-Also, there is `common` role, to keep internal helper tasks.
+There is also `common` role, to keep internal helper tasks.

 ### `software` role

-This role will install all necessary things to have the WSL pretty and useful.
+This role will install all necessary things to have the terminal pretty and useful.

+Various tools:

 1. ZSH shell based on [Oh-my-ZSH](https://github.com/ohmyzsh/ohmyzsh) framework, with [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme, and some custom plugins.
 2. [LS with GIT status](https://github.com/gerph/ls-with-git-status) - list files/directories with GIT info